wp-plugins/fv-antispam/readme.txt

 * No detectable signature for spam bots
 * Blacklisted comments are put into trash
 * The spam is moved directly to trash
+* Spam pings and trackbacks are moved directly into trash if detected by Akismet
 * Works hand in hand with Akismet, not trying to replace the collective system but supplement it.
 * Stops only the machine spam
 * Doesn't stop human spam which Akismet will move to spam folder.